Andrew-Dupuis/gadgetron-wiki/Gadgetron-Gadgets.md

 ### MRI Gadgets

 One of the original motivations for creating the Gadgetron was to make a high throughput MRI reconstruction engine that could be interfaced to different MRI vendor systems.
 Consequently, a lot of the functionality present in the initial release toolboxes and Gadgets is focused on MRI reconstruction.
 In this section we review the basic data structures used to describe MRI data and list some of the MRI Gadgets that are available.
-These Gadgets are used in the example applications [Basic 2D FFT MRI] [Cartesian 2D Parallel MRI (GRAPPA)] [Non-Cartesian 2D Parallel MRI (SENSE)].
+These Gadgets are used in the example applications ([Basic 2D FFT MRI](../Basic-2D-FFT-MRI), [Cartesian 2D Parallel MRI (GRAPPA)](../Cartesian-2D-Parallel-MRI-(GRAPPA)), [Non-Cartesian 2D Parallel MRI (SENSE)](../Non-Cartesian-2D-Parallel-MRI-(SENSE)) ).

 #### MRI Data Structures